 I’ve taught all different types of kids (high achievers, really tough kids, kids who failed Sp.
-1 three times, private school students) and I think the most important things are:
+1 three times, private school students) and here is my best advice for first year teachers:

 If you’re having a really horrible day (you feel sick, your dog died), let them know that and you’ll be surprised how empathetic they are.
 Show them the same empathy when they’re having a bad day.

 If plan A doesn’t work, go to plan B. If plan B doesn’t work, invent a plan C. If you haven’t reached plan Z by the end of the day, you’re doing well.
-And most important of all, know that your job as a first year teacher is to survive.
-Each year will get better and better.
+And most importantly, know that your job as a first-year teacher is to survive.
+Undoubtedly, each year will get better and better.
 Celebrate the little successes that you have and let the failures go (there will be days when your lessons don’t go well – even veteran teachers have days like that).

 5. Learn as much as you can from the teachers around you.

 Find a really good veteran teacher to be your unofficial mentor (even if he/she is in another department).
 And be sure to grab tons of free lesson plans in the Free Resource Library.

 6. Know that you have the most important job on the planet.

 Those kids need you and even though they might not show you they care, they will remember your small acts of kindness, your energy, and your love for the rest of their lives.
 While you may not always see it, know in your heart that you are making a difference and are giving these students gifts that no one can ever take away from them: knowledge, self-confidence, and love.